sam009-ik/snakeGameJavascript/README.md

 This project is a web-based version of the classic Nokia snake game, implemented with a modern twist.
 It combines the nostalgic feel of the old-school snake game with contemporary web technologies, offering a fun and engaging experience.

+## Project Structure and Description
+The project is structured into various components, each serving a specific role in the application:

+> 'templates' Folder
+layout.html: Serves as the base template for the application.
+It defines the basic structure (HTML boilerplate, navigation bar, etc.) that is common across all pages. index.html: The main game interface where users interact with the snake game. login.html and register.html: These templates handle user authentication, allowing users to sign up for a new account or log in to an existing one. leaderboard.html: Displays the leaderboard, ranking users based on their high scores.
+The templates utilize Jinja templating language to dynamically generate HTML based on the server-side data.

+> 'static' Folder
+style.css: Contains custom styling for the application, complementing the Bootstrap framework used for the frontend design. script.js: Houses the core logic of the snake game, including user input handling, game mechanics, and rendering the game on the screen.
+gameMusic: A subfolder containing audio files that are played during various events in the game (e.g., game start, game over, snake eating).

+> app.py
+This is the main application file where the Flask server is defined.
+It handles backend logic, including routing, user authentication, session management, and interaction with the SQLite database for storing user information and high scores.

 ## Features

 - **User Registration and Authentication**: Secure user registration and login system, allowing players to have individual accounts.